occampos/Global_Happiness_Analysis/README.md

 # Patterns and Trends in Global Happiness

 The World Happiness Report, a publication by the Sustainable Development Solutions Network, draws its insights from Gallup World Poll data.
 This report reflects on the global call for a greater emphasis on prioritizing happiness and well-being in governmental policy considerations.
-It measures happiness around the globe and delves into how happiness differs among individuals and nations, highlighting its significance in policymaking.<a id="image-link"></a>
+It measures happiness around the globe and delves into how happiness differs among individuals and nations, highlighting its significance in policymaking.

 The annual happiness rankings are rooted in life evaluations conducted through the Gallup World Poll.
 These rankings stem from responses to the principal life evaluation question, utilizing the Cantril ladder.
 The Cantril ladder, also known as the Cantril Self-Anchoring Scale or the Cantril Scale, is a tool used to measure individuals' subjective well-being or life satisfaction.
 It was developed by psychologist Hadley Cantril in the 1960s.
 The scale asks respondents to imagine a ladder with steps numbered from 0 to 10, where 0 represents the worst possible life and 10 represents the best possible life.
 The respondents' assessments on their own current lives on this scale is the Happiness Score.
 Respondents are also asked additional questions, assessing their perspective on their lives to derive addiotional scores such as the Social Support Score, the Freedom Score, the Generosity Score, and the Perception of Corruption Score.